Shopify/checkout-sheet-kit-swift/README.md

 ShopifyCheckoutSheetKit.preload(checkout: checkoutURL)
 ```

+On the other hand, calling ShopifyCheckoutSheetKit.preload(checkout: checkoutURL) while preloading=false will cause any calls to the `preload` function to be ignored by the sdk.
+This is intentional, so you can deactivate preloading on the fly when necessary (eg sudden cpu/memory concerns)

 **Important considerations:**

 1. Initiating preload results in background network requests and additional CPU/memory utilization for the client, and should be used when there is a high likelihood that the buyer will soon request to checkout—e.g. when the buyer navigates to the cart overview or a similar app-specific experience.